saltstack-formulas/template-formula/TOFS_pattern.md

 </td></tr></table>

-## Usage of values in pillar vs templates in file_roots
+## Usage of values in pillar vs templates in `file_roots`

 Among other functions, the _master_ (or _salt-master_) serves files to the _minions_ (or _salt-minions_).
 The [file_roots](http://docs.saltstack.com/en/latest/ref/file_server/file_roots.html) is the list of directories used in sequence to find a file when a minion requires it: the first match is served to the minion.
 Those files could be [state files](http://docs.saltstack.com/en/latest/topics/tutorials/starting_states.html) or configuration templates, among others.

-Using Saltstack is a simple and effective way to implement configuration management, but even in a [non multitenant](http://en.wikipedia.org/wiki/Multitenancy) scenario, it's not a good idea to generally accessible some data (e.g. the database password in our [Zabbix](http://www.zabbix.com/) server configuration file or the private key of our [Nginx](http://nginx.org/en/) TLS certificate).
+Using SaltStack is a simple and effective way to implement configuration management, but even in a [non-multitenant](http://en.wikipedia.org/wiki/Multitenancy) scenario, it is not a good idea to generally access some data (e.g. the database password in our [Zabbix](http://www.zabbix.com/) server configuration file or the private key of our [Nginx](http://nginx.org/en/) TLS certificate).

-To avoid this situation we can use the [pillar mechanism](http://docs.saltstack.com/en/latest/topics/pillar/), which is designed to provide a controlled access to data from the minions based on some selection rules.
-As pillar data could be easily integrated in the [Jinja](http://docs.saltstack.com/en/latest/topics/tutorials/pillar.html) templates, it's a good mechanism to store values to be used in the final render of state files and templates.
+To avoid this situation we can use the [pillar mechanism](http://docs.saltstack.com/en/latest/topics/pillar/), which is designed to provide controlled access to data from the minions based on some selection rules.
+As pillar data could be easily integrated in the [Jinja](http://docs.saltstack.com/en/latest/topics/tutorials/pillar.html) templates, it is a good mechanism to store values to be used in the final rendering of state files and templates.

-There are a variety of approaches on usage of pillar and templates seen in [saltstack-formulas](https://github.com/saltstack-formulas) repositories.
-[Some](https://github.com/saltstack-formulas/nginx-formula/pull/18) [developments](https://github.com/saltstack-formulas/php-formula/pull/14) stress the initial purpose of pillar data into an storage for most of possible variables for a determined system configuration.
-This, in my opinion, shifting too much load from the original template files approach.
-Adding up some [non-trivial Jinja](https://github.com/spsoit/nginx-formula/blob/81de880fe0276dd9488ffa15bc78944c0fc2b919/nginx/ng/files/nginx.conf) code as essential part of composing the state file definitely makes Saltstack state files (hence formulas) more difficult to read.
+There are a variety of approaches on the usage of pillar and templates as seen in the [saltstack-formulas](https://github.com/saltstack-formulas)' repositories.
+[Some](https://github.com/saltstack-formulas/nginx-formula/pull/18) [developments](https://github.com/saltstack-formulas/php-formula/pull/14) stress the initial purpose of pillar data into a storage for most of the possible variables for a determined system configuration.
+This, in my opinion, is shifting too much load from the original template files approach.
+Adding up some [non-trivial Jinja](https://github.com/spsoit/nginx-formula/blob/81de880fe0276dd9488ffa15bc78944c0fc2b919/nginx/ng/files/nginx.conf) code as essential part of composing the state file definitely makes SaltStack state files (hence formulas) more difficult to read.
 The extreme of this approach is that we could end up with a new render mechanism, implemented in Jinja, storing everything needed in pillar data to compose configurations.
 Additionally, we are establishing a strong dependency with the Jinja renderer.

-Opposed to the _put in file\_roots the code and in pillar the data_ approach, there's the _pillar as a store for a set of key-values_ approach.
+In opposition to the _put the code in file\_roots and the data in pillars_ approach, there is the _pillar as a store for a set of key-values_ approach.
 A full-blown configuration file abstracted in pillar and jinja is complicated to develop, understand and maintain.
-I think it's better a simpler approach keeping a configuration file templated using just a basic (non-extensive but extensible) set of pillar values.
+I think a better and simpler approach is to keep a configuration file templated using just a basic (non-extensive but extensible) set of pillar values.

-## On reusability of Saltstack state files
+## On the reusability of SaltStack state files

-There's a brilliant initiative of the Saltstack community called [salt-formulas](https://github.com/saltstack-formulas).
-The goal is to provide state files, pillar examples and configuration templates ready to be used for provisioning.
-I'm a contributor or two small ones: [zabbix-formula](https://github.com/saltstack-formulas/zabbix-formula) and [varnish-formula](https://github.com/saltstack-formulas/varnish-formula).
+There is a brilliant initiative of the SaltStack community called [salt-formulas](https://github.com/saltstack-formulas).
+Their goal is to provide state files, pillar examples and configuration templates ready to be used for provisioning.
+I am a contributor for two small ones: [zabbix-formula](https://github.com/saltstack-formulas/zabbix-formula) and [varnish-formula](https://github.com/saltstack-formulas/varnish-formula).

-The [design guidelines](http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html) for formulas are clear in many aspects and it's a recommended reading for anyone willing to write state files, even non-formulaic ones.
+The [design guidelines](http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html) for formulas are clear in many aspects and it is a recommended reading for anyone willing to write state files, even non-formulaic ones.

-In the next section I'm going to describe my proposal to extend even further the reusability of formulas, suggesting some patterns of usage.
+In the next section, I am going to describe my proposal to extend further the reusability of formulas, suggesting some patterns of usage.

 ## The Template Override and Files Switch (TOFS) pattern

-I understand a formula as a **complete, independent set of Saltstack state and configuration template files sufficient to configure a system**.
-A system could be something as simple as a ntp server or some other much more complex service that requires many state and configuration template files.
+I understand a formula as a **complete, independent set of SaltStack state and configuration template files sufficient to configure a system**.
+A system could be something as simple as an NTP server or some other much more complex service that requires many state and configuration template files.

 The customization of a formula should be done mainly by providing pillar data used later to render either the state or the configuration template files.